-- Meetings: For those interested in attending City meetings, adjustments will be made to adhere to the Public Health Order of the Jefferson County Health Department – maximum of 10 attendees at 6’ distances.
-By Proclamation of the Governor, additional options for virtual meeting attendance and participation are being developed.
+- Meetings: For those interested in attending City meetings, adjustments have been made to adhere to state orders requiring attendees to maintain 6’ social distances.
+Additional options for virtual meeting attendance and participation continue to be offered.
 For information regarding participation in public meetings, click here.

-- City Clerk: Beginning March 17, applications for Annexation, Design Review Board, Board of Zoning Approval and/or Planning & Zoning will continue to be accepted by depositing all required paperwork into the Drop Box to be located outside the City Clerk’s office at City Hall.
+- City Clerk: Applications for Annexation, Design Review Board, Board of Zoning Approval and/or Planning & Zoning will continue accepting all required paperwork into the drop box located outside the City Clerk’s office at City Hall.
 For assistance or questions, email email@example.com or call 205.978.0131.

-- Fire Administration: Access to the Fire Administration office at City Hall is being restricted for the health and safety of our first responders.
-Fire stations will remain open and fully operational.
+- Fire: Fire stations remain open and fully operational.
 If you need immediate medical assistance, call 911.

 - Meals on Wheels Program: Those who are served at New Merkel House should have been contacted with instructions to pick up prepacked meals in the New Merkel House parking lot.
 If you have any questions, please contact Melanie Perry at email@example.com or 205.967.5977.
 If you are serviced at the Civic Center and have questions, please contact Sandi Wilson at firstname.lastname@example.org or 205.978.0163.

 - Senior Transportation Program: The Senior Transportation has been suspended at this time.
 If you have an emergent need, please contact Sandi Wilson at email@example.com or 205.978.0163.

 - Trash & Recycling Collection: For additional information or updates, visit RepublicServices.com.

 - Household trash & recycling: Normal operations will resume beginning with the Monday, May 11, 2020 routes.